Eyes on Shrooms: The Effect of Shrooms and Other Substances on the Eyes

 What Are the Side Effects of Taking Shrooms?

-Shrooms, also known as psilocybin mushrooms or magic mushrooms, are fungi with hallucinogenic properties.
-When ingested, they can cause short-term and long-term mental and physical effects.
+Shrooms, also known as psilocybin mushrooms or magic mushrooms of the genus Psilocybe, are fungi with hallucinogenic properties.
+When ingested, they can cause short-term and long-term mental health problems and physical effects.
 They can alter a person’s thinking, senses, and emotions.

 - Distorted sense of reality